mbareford/cirrus-website/access/scottish.md

 **Note:** Only researchers in Scottish academic institutions are eligible.

-**Note:** Typically, only one Scottish Access application will be funded per researcher.
+**Note:** Typically, only one Scottish Access application will be funded per research group.
 Short, trial-access, projects can be converted into longer access with larger resources if the trial is successful.

 Resources Available